quantmind/d3-view/docs/directives.md

 ### directive.refresh(<i>model, newValue</i>)

-This method is called every time the model associated with the element hosting the directive, has changed value.
+This method is called **every time** the model associated with the element hosting the directive, has changed value.
 It is also called at the end of a successful [mount](#directivemountmodel).

 ### directive.destroy(<i>model</i>)

-Called when the element hosting the directive is removed from the DOM.
+Called **once only** when the element hosting the directive is removed from the DOM.

 [d3-attr]: https://github.com/quantmind/d3-view/blob/master/src/directives/attr.js